shivshankardayal/Kunjika/Features.rst

 ********
 TODO
 ====
-1. Configurable no. of questions, answers, comments from one ip/min.
+1. Configurable no. of questions, answers, comments from one ip per min, hour and day etc.
-2. Stop brute force password attack.
+    This feature is needed to abuse from automated spam.

 DONE
 ====